Node.js Request Path: DNS, TCP, libuv & Callbacks

 read/write ECONNRESET, EPIPE, unexpected close

-One code can move stages depending on timing.
-ECONNRESET during connect means the connection attempt got reset before becoming a usable stream.
-ECONNRESET during a write means a previously connected peer or middlebox reset the established connection.
-The code matches the packet-level reset.
+One code can appear in more than one place depending on timing.
+ECONNRESET during connect means the attempt was reset before it became a usable stream.
+ECONNRESET during a write means an already connected peer or middle system reset the connection.
+The code matches the reset.
 The operation tells you where your process observed it.

-For raw net.Socket services, add stage context to logs close to the operation:
+For raw net.Socket services, add stage context close to the operation -

 socket.on('error', err => {